WASdev/tool.swagger.docgen/README.md

    ```sh
    $ mvn package -P include-dependencies
    ```
-2. To use the processor you must include all the dependencies of your Java Enterprise Application to your java classpath.
+2. To use the processor you **must include all the dependencies of your Java Enterprise Application to your java classpath**.
 The examples include some simple dependencies from the liberty runtime and the java-ee spec.

    In order to run the jar make sure you **do _not_ specify -jar** as it will override the specified classpath.
 Instead call the main class:
    `net.wasdev.maven.plugins.swaggerdocgen.GenerateSwaggerFile` and specify the path to the application as the only argument.

    Windows example:
    ```sh
    > java -cp ".;target\swaggerdocgen-maven-plugin-1.1-jar-with-dependencies.jar;C:\libertyRuntime\dev\api\spec\*" net.wasdev.maven.plugins.swaggerdocgen.GenerateSwaggerFile C:\..\path-to-application\app.war